mincheolseong/mincheolseong/README.md

 - ⚡ Fun fact: ...
 -->

-I want to go to graduate school.
+I'm an army officer who wants to go to graduate school.
 =============
 * feel free to ask me.